KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

    The following, instead, are some of the optional attributes:

--  mapName, it is a string field and it is the mapís name.
+-  mapName, it is a string field and it is the map‚Äôs name.

 -  analysisType, this attribute allows to specify the type of thematization that the user wants to produce the first time the document is executed.
 The engine supports two types of thematization:
-   **choropleth**: it changes the intensity of fill colours of the features included in the target layer, according to usersí needs.
+   **choropleth**: it changes the intensity of fill colours of the features included in the target layer, according to users‚Äô needs.
 It can only be applied to target layers that are composed of features whose geometry is represented by a plane figure.